4sllan/nuxt-simple-auth/README.pt-br.md

         }
 ```

-**2FA** is optional, but if included in one of the "strategies," it must have a URL and method to enable the "_2fa"
-middleware.
-This middleware is not global and can be selectively used on Nuxt pages.

 O **2FA** é opcional, mas, se incluído em uma das "strategies", deve conter a URL e o método necessários para ativar o
 middleware "_2fa".
 Esse middleware não é global e pode ser utilizado seletivamente nas páginas do Nuxt.